T of C

 When Zhong Ziqi died, Boya broke his strings and never again played the qin.
 Thus we have Gao Shan and Liu Shui.

 Some commentaries have Boya living during the Jin dynasty (365-420 CE).
 This does not accord with the most common stories, which have him living in the state of Jin (same Chinese character) during the "Spring and Autumn Period" (i.e., some time between 722 and 484 BCE), adding that he was actually from the state of Chu, to the south of Jin.9 Note that the stories connecting Boya to the state of Chu usually have his meeting with Ziqi take place near the confluence of the Yangzi and Han rivers, both of which are mentioned in the first verse of the lyrics below.
 This meeting place connects the story to the Boya Qin Terrace discussed in the entry on Boya.

 Yu Duan (Boya) met Zhong (Zi)qi along the banks of the Clear River.
 They made friends then parted.
 More than 10 years later (Boya) came to pay a visit, but (Ziqi) had already died.
 So he wrote this to describe his sad thoughts.

-Music and Lyrics: Three sections (timings follow 聽錄音 my recording)
+Music and Lyrics: Three sections (see my transcription; timings follow 聽錄音 myrecording)

-- Setting follows the syllabic structure of the lyrics (see the original Chinese11)
+- Setting follows the syllabic structure of the lyrics (listen with the original Chinese)11)